thisisdensok/my-first-project/README.md

 - Machine Learning with Python
 - Mobile App Development with Flutter
-- Game Development with OpenGL in C++, PyOpenGL
+- Game Development with OpenGL, Godot Engine
 - Cloud Computing with AWS, Google Cloud, DigitalOcean
 - Web Development with Angular and Django REST framework